Zabolekar/budivelnyk/README.md

 bf_file_to_asm_file("input.bf", "output.s", target=Target.X86_64_ATT)
 ```

-The produced asm code can be manually assembled and linked to a shared library (currently only tested with GCC).
+The produced asm code can be manually assembled and linked to a shared library.
 You can also use the `bf_file_to_shared` helper function to create asm *and* the shared library directly from bf code:

 ```python
 from budivelnyk import bf_file_to_shared